-Continuous Clocking Mode The Continuous Clocking (CC) mode is useful when timing data are so critical and/or pileup is such a problem that the sacrifice of one dimension of spatial data is warranted.
-The use of continuous clocking may also lead one to consider specifying a particular satellite roll orientation (see Chapter 3) in order to avoid having two different sources produce events in the same CCD column.
-(See also Section 6.20.4 below.)
+Continuous Clocking Mode The Continuous Clocking (CC) mode is useful when timing data are so critical and/or pile-up is such a problem that the sacrifice of one dimension of spatial data is warranted.
+The use of continuous clocking may also lead one to consider specifying a particular satellite roll orientation (see Chapter 3) to avoid having two different sources produce events in the same CCD column.
+(See also Section 6.21.4 below.)

-6.20.2 Optional Parameters
+6.21.2 Optional Parameters

-Alternating Exposures This option applies only to Timed Exposures.
+Alternating Exposures This option applies only to Timed Exposure (TE) mode.
 The parameters specifying an alternating exposure are: